cautiouskurns/TacticalArena/Assets/Docs/ProjectOverview.md

 - **GridMovementComponent**: Individual unit movement behavior with state management and effects
 - **IMovable**: Interface contract for movable objects with grid positioning and validation

+#### Combat Systems
+- **CombatManager**: Central combat coordinator managing attack requests, validation, and turn tracking
+- **AttackValidator**: Multi-stage attack validation with state, team, position, and line-of-sight checking
+- **AttackExecutor**: Attack animation coordination with damage application and timing management
+- **TargetingSystem**: Target selection UI with highlighting, range indicators, and input handling
+- **CombatInputHandler**: Combat-specific input management with multiple attack input modes
+- **IAttacker**: Interface contract for units capable of attacking with validation and state management
+- **IAttackable**: Interface contract for units that can receive damage with health and team validation
+- **AttackCapability**: Component implementation of IAttacker with attack properties and state tracking
+- **TargetCapability**: Component implementation of IAttackable with health management and damage handling

 #### Editor Automation Tools
 - **Task_1_1_1_Setup**: Editor automation tool for scene configuration and validation
 - **Task_1_1_2_Setup**: Editor automation tool for grid system creation and management